keefertaylor/Base58Swift/README.md

 github "keefertaylor/Base58Swift"
 ```

- If you use Carthage to build your dependencies, make sure you have added `BigInt.framework`, to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.
+ If you use Carthage to build your dependencies, make sure you have added `BigInt.framework` and `SipHash.framework`, to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 ## Usage